thesephist/dotink/content/posts/elf.md

 Next up is a list of sections `readelf` found in this file's section header.
 It found our five sections I outlined above: the null section, `.text`, `.rodata`, the symbol table, and the string table.
 We can also see some extra metadata, like that the `.text` section has `AX` (allocate and execute) flag bits set, and that the `.symtab` and `.shstrtab` sections have their "type" set to those respective types so another program like a debugger can recognize them.

 `readelf` also tells us that there are no "section groups" in this file.
-I'm not sure what section groups are, but I guess we don't have any.
+Section groups aren't particularly useful in executable files, but they're used sometimes in object files to group related sections together for a separate link step.

 ```
 Program Headers: